AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 NO ‘+’ sign before country code

 == Important Links ==
 1. https://authenticator.azampay.co.tz/ and https://authenticator-sandbox.azampay.co.tz/ are authentication URLs to get the access token for the Checkout API of AzamPay Payment Gateway in the sandbox and production environment respectively.
 2. https://sandbox.azampay.co.tz/ and https://checkout.azampay.co.tz/ are used in the sandbox and production environment respectively to process checkout payment request and related APIs.
+3. https://developers.azampay.co.tz/sandbox/registerapp is used to register for new users to get new client id, client secrets and other required access to use the plugin

 == Screenshots ==